zsabbagh/dd2480-assignment-3/README.md

 This would clarify the purpose of them refactoring the code for each of the functions.
 Similarly, `left_rotate` and `right_rotate` does refactor the fixing functions, which proposes that they also should be private.
+`RBTree` did not automatically wrap values, but rather took in nodes.
+This does not abstract away nodes as data structures.
+A plan is to refactor/redesign `red_black_tree` to function as such.

 ### Optimisation of list-creation